-Lanell Innovation was founded in 2001 by Niels Stenfeldt.
-Ever since Niels have worked as a global senior executive in multiple companies but have continued to extend a strong global network of advisors that together can form a team customized to meet your specific needs.
+Lanell was founded in 2001 by Niels Stenfeldt.
+Since then Niels has worked as a global Senior Executive in multiple companies whilst continuing to extend a strong global network of advisors.
+Together we can form a team tailored to meet your specific and unique needs.

 The story of the name Lanell – building on Danish innovation